Definitions

 - Increase IPAP by 2 cm increments every few minutes until maximum tolerance or target tidal volume of 8-10 mL/kg ideal body weight is achieved

-- An IPAP of 20-25 cm may be required for adequate alveolar ventilation
+- An IPAP of 20-25 cm may be required for adequate alveolar ventilation2

 - Do not increase EPAP in the absence of obesity or obstructive sleep apnoea